Contact Us

 Alentejo.
 South of Lisbon is the Alentejo region, which includes the cities of Beja and Évora.
 The country’s largest and most rural area is famous for the fields of wildflowers, stately cork oaks, historic towns, and a sparse population.
 Life here is slow, winters are fantastic, and summers are hot and dry.

 Algarve.
 The southernmost region of Portugal is the Algarve.
-Known for its Atlantic beaches, fishing villages, golf resorts, waterparks, hot, dry summers, and tourists.
+It is known for its Atlantic beaches, fishing villages, golf resorts, waterparks, hot, dry summers, and tourists.
 Due to its long history of British tourists coming here on holiday, English is widely spoken.

 Cost of living in Portugal